w6030a/jPeter/README.md

 ## Intro:
 * jPeter is a performance test tool which spawns worker threads to perform customized jobs and records target's respond times.
-* Jobs customized for testing management server has been implemented and packed into the repository.
 * It comes with CLI which allows execution without installing an IDE.
 * Master-Slave structure is used for distributing jobs onto multiple machines with ease.